MagaliDrumare/Focus-on-RAG-/README.md

 https://quickstarts.snowflake.com/guide/asking_questions_to_your_own_documents_with_snowflake_cortex/index.html?index=..%2F..index#4

 ### RAG Gradio app with Mistral AI
-he level of abstraction and complexity you can achieve in coding today, provided you know how to leverage the right tools, is amazing! 🚀
+The level of abstraction and complexity you can achieve in coding today, provided you know how to leverage the right tools, is amazing! 🚀
 With  <30 lines of code, I've created a basic RAG app capable of performing Q&A on any PDF by leveraging Gradio, LlamaIndex, and Mistral AI https://github.com/fcastanedo/llamaindex_gradio_example